Coronavirus latest: China milestone as Wuhan reports no new cases for first time | DW | 19.03.2020

 Read more: First German town imposes lockdown

-03:11 Burkina Faso reported its first death from the virus.
-The death of 62-year-old Vice-President Rose-Marie Compaore is the first known fatality in sub-Saharan Africa.
+03:11 Burkina Faso has reported its first death from the virus.
+The death of 62-year-old Vice President Rose-Marie Compaore is the first known fatality in sub-Saharan Africa.

 02:45 Citizens of Sau Paulo and Rio de Janeiro banged pots and pans to protest against Brazilian President Jair Bolsonaro's handling of the coronavirus pandemic in the country.
 Brazil this week reported its first fatality from COVID-19 and confirmed coronavirus cases more than doubled over the past three days to 291 on Tuesday, according to the Health Ministry.
 Several prominent members of government have tested positive for the virus.